 Public health officials were focusing on stopping youths from vaping Juul products and other e-cigarettes, though cannabis liquids and oils have become almost as widely available.
 The e-cig market is largely unregulated and dangerous products may be widespread.
 E-cig companies like Juul have taken no responsibility or made comments related to the Illinois vaping death.

-If you or a loved one are addicted to a Juul product or have suffered a vaping injury, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding lung injury and vaping death lawsuits.
+If you or a loved one are addicted to a Juul product or have suffered a vaping injury, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding vaping addiction, lung injury and vaping death lawsuits.